Diabetes - type 2

 The American Academy of Neurology's (AAN) guidelines for treating painful diabetic neuropathy recommend:

-Non-Drug Treatments.
-Percutaneous electrical nerve stimulation (PENS) may help some patients.
+Percutaneous electrical nerve stimulation (PENS) may help some people.
 PENS uses electrodes attached to precisely placed acupuncture-type needles to deliver electrical current to peripheral sensory nerves.
 Doctors also recommend lifestyle measures, such as walking and wearing elastic stockings.

-Treatments for Other Complications of Neuropathy.
 Neuropathy also impacts other functions, and treatments are needed to reduce their effects.
 If diabetes affects the nerves in the autonomic nervous system, then abnormalities of blood pressure control and bowel and bladder function may occur.
 Erythromycin, domperidone (Motilium), or metoclopramide (Reglan) may be used to relieve delayed stomach emptying caused by neuropathy.
-Patients need to watch their nutrition if the problem is severe.
+People need to watch their nutrition if the problem is severe.

-Erectile dysfunction is also associated with neuropathy.
-Studies indicate that phosphodiesterase type 5 (PDE-5) drugs such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), and avanafil (Stendra) are safe and effective, at least in the short term, for many patients with diabetes.
-Patients who take nitrate medications for heart disease cannot use PDE-5 drugs.
+Studies indicate that phosphodiesterase type 5 (PDE-5) drugs, such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), and avanafil (Stendra) are safe and effective, at least in the short term, for many people with diabetes.
+People who take nitrate medications for heart disease cannot use PDE-5 drugs.